18

 My doctor says mold in my home may be affecting my health.
 What should I do first?

 An indoor air quality evaluation is typically the recommended first step.
-If your physician has identified CIRS, biotoxin illness, or mold-related health concerns, Pure Maintenance of Texas can conduct a thorough assessment of your home's indoor air quality and provide a whole-environment dry fog treatment if appropriate.
+If your physician has identified CIRS, biotoxin illness, or mold-related health concerns, Pure Maintenance of Texas can conduct a thorough assessment of your home's indoor air quality and, if appropriate, provide a whole-environment dry fog service.
 We work with patients referred by physicians throughout Fort Bend County and the greater Houston area.
 Call us directly at 281-220-1425 to get scheduled quickly.

 Is the VaPURE dry fog process safe for my family and pets?